JayanaGunaweera01/EthAIAuditHub/README.md

 Implement robust data governance practices to ensure the quality, privacy, and responsible use of training data.

 ## Algorithmic Transparency
 Incorporate mechanisms to make AI algorithms transparent and interpretable.
-Provide explanations for AI decision-making processes.
+Provide explanations for AI decision-making processes...............

 ## Monitoring and Performance
 Set up continuous monitoring for model performance, including accuracy, precision, and recall.
 Establish thresholds and triggers for deviations from acceptable performance.